 The catamaran-style ferry is operated by Conocemos Navegando and takes about three and a half hours one-way.

 Both options are subject to local weather conditions.

-The plane is marginally more expensive than the ferry, saves significant time, and avoids any potential seasickness.
+The plane is marginally more expensive than the ferry, saves significant time, and avoids potential seasickness.

-For the small price difference, I was happy to pay for flights, thereby maximizing my time in Providencia.
+I was happy to pay for flights for the slight price difference, maximizing my time in Providencia.

 Where should you stay?

-Providencia is much smaller than San Andres, which will hopefully make your choice of where to stay easier.
+Providencia is much smaller than San Andres, which will hopefully make your choice of where to stay more manageable.

 After going ultra-cheap for five nights on San Andres by only spending $92 on a hostel dorm, I chose to make my stay on Providencia one I'd never forget.

 I booked two nights at Deep Blue Hotel, Providencia's only boutique luxury hotel.
 It was expensive at $221 per night for a Junior Suite, but so worth it.